-The practice had a process for the cleaning and sterilisation (decontamination) of dental instruments within each of the two surgeries.
+The practice had a designated room for the cleaning and sterilisation (decontamination) of dental instruments within the surgery, as recommended by the Welsh Health Technical Memorandum (WHTM) 01-05.
+The room was visibly clean and tidy.
+The equipment within the decontamination room was electronically monitored, allowing staff to monitor the sterilisation process from start to finish.
 We saw evidence that the protocol for checking the sterilisation equipment was available and up to date, and there was an infection control policy and a sharps safety policy in place for staff to refer to.
 This meant that both staff and patients were being sufficiently protected from needle stick injuries and infection.
 Staff also had access to, and used, personal protective equipment (PPE) when undertaking decontamination activities.